-Users of Vector Network Analyzers (VNAs) often need to estimate and strive to optimize their instrument’s measurement speed.
-Many RF Engineers are interested in the tradeoffs between speed, accuracy and resolution in VNA measurements, especially those striving to achieve optimal automation of the instrument integrated in a larger measurement system or production environment.
+Vector Network Analyzer (VNA) measurement speeds are often estimated, and thus users strive to optimize their instrument’s measurement speed.
+Many are interested in the tradeoffs between speed, accuracy, and resolution in VNA measurements, especially when automating the instrument in a larger measurement system or production environment.
 This application note details the determining factors for measurement cycle time in Copper Mountain Technologies VNAs and optimizing VNA measurement speed.

 Generator Tuning and Settling Time